In the Name of Jesus Christ

 Just uttering the words "in the name of Jesus Christ", "in Jesus' name", or "by the authority of Jesus Christ" alone do not grant authority or power to access the Father or his power, because these are not magical words.
 These words are only representations of the office and authority of Jesus Christ through which the elect are authorized to communicate with the Father.

 In order to establish communications with the Father and use the power of his holy spirit, a person must be authorized to do so.
 This authorization is given by the Father to his earthly children through Jesus Christ, who is the Redeemer and Savior of humanity.
 It is through being called to salvation, having repented of sin, being washed free of sin by the sacrificial blood of Christ, and being transformed into one of the Father's children, that we are authorized to communicate with him and use his spirit-power.

 Before Jesus came to earth, most people did not know of the existence of God the Father and could only communicate with the Creator God who later became the Messiah.
 But after Jesus' death, resurrection, and return to heaven, those called to salvation during the gospel age were authorized to communicate directly with the Father:

-All who are the brothers of Jesus Christ are authorized to speak with the Father as a child speaks to their parent.
-Because we are spiritual sons, we are treated as family members with rights and privileges that are only afforded to members of the God family.
+All who are the brothers and sisters of Jesus Christ are authorized to speak with the Father as a child speaks to their parent.
+Because we are spiritual children, we are treated as family members with rights and privileges that are only afforded to members of the God family.
 This is why the apostle James said, "The effectual fervent prayer of a righteous man avails much" (Jms.5:16).
-As a firstborn son, one has tremendous influence with the Father to affect people's lives and the course of history.
-This is another reason why it is extremely important to understand the awesome meaning of one's authorization to communicate with the Father and make requests of him as a son through the name and authority of Jesus Christ.
+As a firstborn, one has tremendous influence with the Father to affect people's lives and the course of history.
+This is another reason why it is extremely important to understand the awesome meaning of one's authorization to communicate with the Father and make requests of him as his child through the name and authority of Jesus Christ.